docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 established, sections must use that hierarchy. [#]_

 Each section title automatically generates a hyperlink target pointing to the section.
-The text of the hyperlink target (the "reference name") is the same as that of the section title.
+The text of the hyperlink target (the `reference name`_) is the same as that of the section title.
 See `Implicit Hyperlink Targets`_ for a complete description.

 Sections may contain `body elements`_, transitions_, and nested